How to Install PyCharm on Debian? (With Shortcut)

 You’ll see the PyCharm loading screen and will need to accept the user agreement and data-sharing preferences.
 Then the interface will start:

+From there you can use it as you’re used to.
 The goal of this tutorial isn’t to show you how to use PyCharm.
-If it is your first time using it, you can easily find some help on the Internet.
+If it is your first time using it, you can easily find some help from the Internet.

-Improve your PyCharm installation
+Improve Your PyCharm Installation

 If you are used to my articles, you know that I always try to add a few bonus tips in each article.
 After installing PyCharm, there are at least two things you can do to improve your experience.

+I don’t know about you, but in my case, I consider the Downloads folder a temporary folder.
+You rarely need the files in it more than once.
 As soon as I have too many files in it, I delete everything or at least move the files into a subfolder to make sure I don’t need them.

 Anyway, it isn’t a good practice to keep your applications in the Downloads folder.
 If there isn’t an installation wizard, it’s recommended to move them to another folder (/opt for example).
 This is exactly what we’ll do: